nswindel/cogentlabs-thumbnail-generator-api-master/HOWTO.md

 InitContainers exist on the follow services:

 - api: db and s3 services.
-  Note: I've put in a hack by intially sleeping for 30 seconds to avoid race conditions with the task service.
-It appeared everytime the api service started prior to the task service, I always encountered netowkr connectivity issues in the stack.
+  Note: I've put in a hack by initially sleeping for 30 seconds to avoid race conditions with the task service.
+It appeared every time the api service started prior to the task service, I always encountered network connectivity issues in the stack.

 - task: db and s3 services.
 The check iterates quicker than the api initContainers

-Output during hem install shows api deploys after task (although not always gauranteed)
+Output during hem install shows api deploys after task (although not always guaranteed)
 ```
 $ kubectl get pod
 NAME                   READY   STATUS            RESTARTS   AGE